List of Bungo Stray Dogs characters

 The following is a list of characters from the manga series Bungo Stray Dogs.

 Creation and design

 The characters of Bungo Stray Dogs were created by Kafka Asagiri and designed by Sango Harukawa.
-Asagiri noted that in the making of the story, the character designs were developed first rather than their plot lines since the restrictions of the plot might cause the characters to become too flat.
+Asagiri noted that in the making of the story, the character designs were developed first rather than their plot lines, as the restrictions of the plot might cause the characters to become too flat.
 The manga originated from Asagiri's idea to gather multiple famous late authors and draw them as young adults and teenagers with supernatural powers, and in his hope that more people would find an interest in literature with the series.